-- Improved capacity of third sector organisations to deliver impact to their beneficiaries
+- improving capacity of third sector organisations to deliver impact to their beneficiaries

-- Building understanding of the root causes of problems and testing potential approaches and solutions to these through our INNOVATION AND LEARNING APPROACH and PARTNERSHIP AWARDS.
-We also evaluate our own activities through this work.
+- building understanding of the root causes of problems and testing potential approaches and solutions (see Social Impact)

-- Supporting talented young people who may face barriers to education and development through our SCHOLARSHIP and BURSARY awards.
+- supporting talented young people who may face barriers to education and development (see Scholarship)

 There are 10 principles which underpin the Trust's work:

 - The key criteria we will use when making funding decisions will be the ability of the applicant to have an impact on disadvantage, need or realisation of potential with their ultimate beneficiaries

 - We will have funding awards that enable us to respond flexibly to application for support from charities throughout Scotland, irrespective of their size or location.
 We will take particular care to meet the needs of grass-roots charities

 - We will adopt a proactive ‘development’ approach to address unmet need in our priority themes